chrissearle/www_cso/README.md

 # www.chrissearle.org

-Gatsby based site generator for www.chrissearle.org
+NextJS based site generator for www.chrissearle.org

 ## Github Actions

-Any push of master or a tag v* will trigger github actions to run.
+Any push of main or a tag v\* will trigger github actions to run.

-* Master -> will build and push a staging image (:staging)
+- main -> will build and push a staging image (:staging)
-* v* tag -> will build and push a promoted image (:latest) - tag name has to start v and since this is not software the format is YYYYMMDDXX where XX is zero padded "release count that day".
+- v\* tag -> will build and push a promoted image (:latest) - tag name has to start v and since this is not software the format is YYYYMMDDXX where XX is zero padded "release count that day".

-## Available tasks
+## NPM

-**Note that for package, stage and promote - github actions are set up - so these should not be used in general**

-For all tasks - see Makefile.
-Some of the most common:

-make develop - start gatsby in develop mode
+- dev - run dev server

-make package - build and create docker image
+- build - build

-make stage - send package to dockerhub with `:staging`

-make promote - tag the current `:staging` with `:latest`
+- postbuild - build sitemap (runs automatically after build)
+- export - dump the contents as static HTML to out/
+- serve - serve the contents of out/
+- start - serve the contents as built
+- lint - run lint

+## Docker

+Local docker build:

+docker build -t www-cso:latest .

+Run local build:

+docker run --rm -d -p 3000:3000 --name www-cso www-cso:latest